Skip to Content

 This magnificent turquoise blue, 50-meter water chute flows into pools made of limestone from the jungles above, and it’s a scene so beautiful that almost looks unreal.

-You can also take a 20-minute climb up to the top of the falls, but pay attention where you put your feet.
-The stairs have water on them and are extremely slippery, plus while we were climbing a snake appaeared and blocked the road, forcing us to run down the stairs again… till I feel and I got covered in mud from head to toes.
-Yeah, fun.
-Not.
-It was good laugh for Fran though!
+You can also take a 20-minute climb up to the top of the falls, but pay attention to where you put your feet.
+The stairs have water on them and are extremely slippery, plus while we were climbing a snake appeared and blocked the road, forcing us to run down the stairs again.
+And then I fell and I got covered in mud from head to toe.
+Yeah, not fun.
+It was a good laugh for Fran though!

-Most tours stay for just a couple hours, but this is really a place to spend a whole day.
-I recommending hiring a driver for the day and bring stuff for a picnic.
+Most tours stay for just a couple hours, but you can easily spend an entire day here.
+I recommend hiring a driver for the day and bringing some food to have a picnic.
 Between swimming, taking pictures, and walking the trail behind the falls, the day will pass by quickly.

 3| Wander Around the Luang Prabang Night Market